muse/rice-stuff/README.md

 manual through either `$ man NAME_OF_APPLICATION` or `$ NAME_OF_APPLICATION
 --help`.
 This will very likely contain the solution one way or another.

+If you still feel like you want a guide or something as a place to start, you can go [here](http://linuxnewbieguide.org/) for Linux, and for ricing on Windows 7, you can go [here](http://nanami-tan.info/).

 # Window managers
 A window manager (WM) is system software that controls the placement and appearance of windows within a windowing system in a graphical user interface (GUI).